bryan-at-looker/embed-sdk-sko-markdown/section5.md

   }
 ```

 ### have one KPI on load

-At the end of loadEvent function place this function
+In `demo.ts`, at the end of loadEvent function place these lines of code, it will send the KPIs filter to the function so it can hide them.

 ```js
   if (event && event.dashboard && event.dashboard.dashboard_filters) {